 Traditional methods of relieving anxiety in dogs usually involves over-the-counter or prescription pharmaceutical medications.
 Sedatives such as Acepromazine, Diazepam, and its cousin Alprazolam, as well as Fluoxetine, the antidepressants Clomipramine, Trazodone (trazadone), and an oral gel containing a medication called dexmedetomidine can all be prescribed.
 Like all pharmaceutical drugs, side effects can occur following administration.

 Many veterinarians often recommend using medication in conjunction with behavior modification, ideally with the assistance of a qualified animal behaviorist, to maximize the potential benefits of the prescribed medication.
-However, administering CBD Oil to alleviate canine noise or separation anxiety has proven, in some instances, to be a healthier, longer lasting medical treatment alternative for most dogs.
+However, administering CBD Oil to alleviate canine noise or separation anxiety has proven, in some instances, to be a healthier, longer lasting natural remedy for most dogs.

 CBD Oil for dog anxiety has properties that can simultaneously stimulate the pleasure centers of the brain (the stimulus for your dog’s repetitive behavior) and calm their anxious mind (separation from you).